The Startup Term Sheet Handbook: From Valuation to Negotiation

 Balancing the Interests of Founders and Investors

-Common Negotiation Pitfalls and How to Avoid Them
+Common Negotiation Pitfalls And How To Avoid Them

 The Art of Compromise